 What is SQLite

 SQLite is a software library that provides a relational database management system.
-The lite in SQLite means lightweight in terms of setup, database administration, and required resources.
+The “lite” in SQLite means lightweight nature regarding setup, database administration, and required resources.

 Serverless

-Normally, an RDBMS such as MySQL, PostgreSQL, etc., requires a separate server process to operate.
-The applications that want to access the database server use TCP/IP protocol to send and receive requests.
-This is called client/server architecture.
+An RDBMS such as MySQL or PostgreSQL typically requires a separate server process to run.
+The applications that need to access the database server use TCP/IP protocol to send and receive requests.
+This setup is known as client/server architecture.

-The following diagram illustrates the RDBMS client/server architecture:
+The following diagram illustrates the client/server architecture of an RDBMS:

 RDBMS Client Server Architecture